AARP Statement on the Occasion of the 2012 United Nations International Volunteer Day

 - Our Senior Community Service Employment Program, that helps older adults find jobs; and,

 - AARP’s educator activities which help children throughout the country.

-Just about two years ago, we launched a new website: www.createthegood.org -- an online destination where people can connect to opportunities to serve their communities.
-We're very happy, so far, with how Create The Good has broadened our horizons in volunteering, and is now offering new ways to make a difference.
+Just about three years ago, we launched a new website: www.createthegood.org -- an online destination where people can connect to opportunities to serve their communities as volunteers.

 The “createthegood.org” website features 30 “how-to” guides or “toolkits” for service projects, such as, “Help Military Families” or “Organize a Food Drive,” which can be pursued with your family, friends, neighbors, or a faith group.
 Other “toolkits” provide the information needed to weatherize the home of a friend or neighbor, to make someone’s home safer or more comfortable, or to prepare a home for a hurricane or other emergency.